the-technat/technat.dev/README.md

 Since I'm a Kubernetes Engineer, the solution will be a Kubernetes cluster with all services beeing containerized.
 As Kubernetes distribution I'm using K3s as it has batteries included (which helps to reduce maintenance in my opinion) and it's lightweight, saving costly compute.

 The why section said it shall be a central solution.
 Therefore the primary provider for this solution is [Infomaniak](https://infomaniak.com), with their [Public Cloud](https://www.infomaniak.com/en/hosting/public-cloud) offering.
 As many components as possible shall be deployed there.
-But to save some money on compute, we base the cluster-networking on [Tailscale](https://tailscale.com), so that we can join some worker nodes from other locations into the cluster.
+But to save some money on compute, we base the cluster-networking on [Tailscale](https://tailscale.com), so that we can join some worker nodes from other locations into the cluster as well.

 So the main things needed for this solution are:
 - an openstack project by Infomaniak
-- a github repository to store configs
+- a github repository to store configs and run automation via github actions
-- a terraform workspace to run automation (best placed in an `axiom` project)
 - an akeyless account to store secrets (best with Github as IDP)

 ## Technical deep dive